Deformation cones of graphical zonotopes for $K_4$-free graph: Preliminaries

 This motivates the following crucial definition.

-\begin{definition} For any hexagonal face $\polytopeH$ of a deformation of a graphical zonotope, the \defn{step of $\polytopeH$}, denoted \defn{$\delta_\polytopeH$}, is the absolute value of the difference of the lengths of opposite Edges. \end{definition}
+\begin{definition} For any hexagonal face $\polytopeH$ of a deformation of a graphical zonotope, the \defn{step of $\polytopeH$}, denoted \defn{$\delta_\polytopeH$}, is the absolute value of the difference of the lengths of opposite edges. \end{definition}

-\begin{remark} This definition can also be made for any hexagonal face of any generalized permutahedra.
-Note also that parallelogram faces can be interpreted as degenerated hexagonal faces: not only the difference of length of opposite sides is the same, but this difference is actually $0$.
-However, not all quadrilateral in generalized permutahedra are parallelogram, in \Cref{fig:DCZG_K3} (Bottom Right) one sees that there exists a quadrilateral in which only two opposite sides are parallel, but not the other pair of opposite sides. \end{remark}
+\begin{remark} This definition can also be made for any hexagonal face of any generalized permutahedron.
+Note also that parallelogram faces can be interpreted as degenerated hexagonal faces: not only the difference of length of opposite edges is the same, but this step is actually $0$.
+However, not all quadrilaterals in generalized permutahedra are parallelograms.
+In \Cref{fig:DCZG_K3} (bottom right), there is a quadrilateral in which only one pair opposite edges are parallel. \end{remark}